 Things You'll Need

-Pick a spot where you want to move the A/C vent.
+Pick a spot where you want to move the A/C vent to.
 This will depend on your personal needs and the overall layout the room.
-Drive a screw through the ceiling in this position to mark the spot.
+Drive a screw through the ceiling or wall in this position to mark the spot.
 Place plastic sheeting underneath to help with a speedier cleanup process when you are finished.

 Disconnect the current ductwork from the old vent.
 There are two main types of ductwork: rigid and flexible.
 Flexible ductwork is mostly found in newer homes and is much easier to work with.
 To disconnect this type of duct, loosen the clamp holding it to the vent and pull it off the collar.
 You'll often find rigid ductwork in older homes.
 To disconnect rigid ductwork, you will need to loosen the clamps along the duct or cut apart the duct tape holding it together.

-Slip a vent collar through the hole in the ceiling.
+Slip a vent collar through the hole in the ceiling or wall.
 Secure with pieces of tape.

 Connect the vent collar for the new vent to the A/C blower where the duct for the old vent was connected.
-If you do not have flexible duct, now may be a good time to convert.
-Use a sharp knife to cut the duct apart.
+If you do not have flexible duct, now may be a good time to convert to this option.
+Carefully use a sharp knife to cut the duct apart.
 Secure the blower end and the collar end with clamps.

-Connect the vent grill through the ceiling to the collar, securing it with screws and a screwdriver.
+Connect the vent grille through the ceiling or wall to the collar, securing it with screws and a screwdriver.
 When you are finished, you'll have to seal up the previous vent location.